Bishop & Sewell

 If you are considering buying your freehold but want to wait until the valuation changes come in, then the Right to Manage may be something to consider now.
 This would allow the leaseholders to take back control over costs and service charges in the interim.

-Well, we know what the new Act provides.
+We know what the new Act provides.
 What we don’t know is the detail of how for instance some of the critical rates such as the deferment rate or capitalisation rate will be arrived at.
 These are to be prescribed by the Secretary of State and reviewed every 10 years (according to Paras 26 of Schedule 4 and 38 of Schedule 5).
 This will be critical to determining value in the ‘new world.’